basilstotz/puavo-image-utils/README.md

       ]
 }
 ```
-Your find the correct names of the series in `IMAGEDIR/meta/`.
+Your find all the correct names of the series in `MIRRORDIR/meta/*.json`.

 ###### Fix the Certificate Problem